nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/task/handling-tasks.md

 - The Workflow initiator can then approve or not the document, after seeing the result of the consultation step.
 That's the Validation step.

 **To approve or reject the document**:
-1. Click on the **Task** tab, all your pending tasks are displayed.
+1. Click on the **Task** tab: all your pending tasks are displayed.
     ![]({{file name='task-menu-web-ui.png'}} ?w=300,border=true)
 2. Click on the task that you want to process.
 The document is displayed and a Task resolution section is displayed on the side menu.
 3. Click on one of the buttons to provide your opinion on the document validation: